Should you hire a paid media agency? An honest framework

 Below what monthly advertising budget does it not make sense to hire a paid media agency?

 Below 1,500 Euro monthly advertising budget, a serious agency retainer becomes disproportionate to the spend.
 Below 2,000 Euro, a specialised freelancer or do-it-yourself setup is more economical.
-The exact threshold depends on the market and agency type, in the UK an agency retainer typically starts at 1,500-2,000 Pounds per month, in Romania at 500-1,000 Euro.
+The exact threshold depends on the market and agency type, and the rule stays the same: the agency fee is always separate from the media budget and has to be justified by the efficiency it wins.

 What's the real difference between a freelancer and a paid media agency?

 Three differences that matter economically.
 Continuity (the freelancer is one person; the agency has backup team).
-Scale (the agency sees dozens of accounts monthly and transfers learned patterns; the freelancer sees 5-10).
-Testing capacity at volume (an agency writes 20-30 creative assets per major campaign; a freelancer with limited time delivers typically 5-10).
+Scale (the agency sees dozens of accounts monthly and transfers learned patterns; the freelancer sees far fewer).
+Testing capacity at volume (an agency writes creative assets at volume per major campaign; a freelancer with limited time delivers fewer).
 For budgets under 8,000 Euro monthly, a freelancer is often enough; above that threshold, agency scale starts to matter.

 When does it make sense to hire an in-house media buyer instead of an agency?